neumannjs/boilerplate-paper/demo/paper/02_installation.md

 The inputPath should point to the folder containing your paper (probably "paper") but for now leave it at "demo".

-Change the setting for "bibliography" to make it point to your Bibtex file containing your references.
+Change the setting for "boilerplatePaper.bibliography" and "PandocCiter.DefaultBib" to make it point to your Bibtex file containing your references.

-### Test your installation
+## Test your installation

 To test if everything works, execute the *Paper to PDF* task in VSCode.
 ![Run Task](paper/images/run-task.png)
 ![Paper to PDF](paper/images/paper-to-pdf.png)

-The first run might take a minute or two because of all the packages Miktex needs to install.
+The first run might take a minute or two because of all the packages Miktex or TexLiveOnFly (if you are o Linux) needs to install.
 Subsequent runs should be considerably faster.
 The result should be the file `paper.pdf` in the `output` folder that contains the manual for using Boilerplate Paper.

-### Demo folder
+## Demo folder

 The demo folder is not essential for Boilerplate Paper to function.
 However, it does contain examples on how to use all aspects of Boilerplate Paper.
 It is recommended to keep the folder as is, so it can be used as a reference.